harshada-zurunge/MavenBuild-gitlab/README.md

 HelloWorld Servlet example with corresponding Dockerfile.
-Hello
+Hello World

 Use Maven Build first to create war file in Target folder.